bstring, bcopy, bcmp, bzero, explicit_bzero - memory operations

 The explicit_bzero() function performs the same operation as bzero().
 It differs from bzero() in that it will not be removed by compiler dead store analysis.
 The explicit_bzero() function is useful for clearing no longer needed sensitive data to ensure that it does not remain accessible in process memory.

-The bcopy() function takes parameters backwards from memcpy().
+The bcopy() function takes the first two parameters in the opposite order of memcpy().
 See memory(3C).

 See attributes(7) for descriptions of the following attributes:

 See standards(7) for descriptions of the following standards:

 The explicit_bzero() function first appeared in OpenBSD 5.5 and was added to Oracle Solaris in the Solaris 11.4.12 release.